ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 ## Merlin(A)uto(U)pdate

 MerlinAU.sh is a versatile shell script designed to automate the firmware update process for ASUS routers running Asuswrt-Merlin firmware.
 It streamlines the firmware update procedure, automatically detects your router model, fetches the latest firmware, and offers options for installation.
-Moreover, it checks log files for reset recommendations before flashing the firmware.

 ## NOTE: It is highly recommended to configure backups using BACKUPMON
 - https://github.com/ViktorJp/BACKUPMON/tree/main